 Ever-increasing world population and affluence means more consumerism and therefore more destruction of the earth

-We need to be more considerate about the long-term social and economic costs of the ever-increasing world population.
+We need to be more considerate of the long-term social and economic costs of the ever-increasing world population.
 Previously large families may have been desirable when there was a high mortality rate and labor was needed to work farms, etc.

 However, even now with the existing population of around seven billion people, the cost to the environment of having large families is beyond the natural ability of the environment to maintain an equilibrium.
 This is due to the extra resources required and extra waste produced by each individual due to an ever-increasing population.